zecure/shadowd.zecure.org/content/overview/shadowd.md

 ## Configuration {#configuration}

-The installer creates a configuration at */etc/shadowd/shadowd.ini* which has to be edited.
+The installer creates a configuration file at */etc/shadowd/shadowd.ini* that has to be edited.
-The config is annotated and should be self-explanatory, but if you are stuck you can find more information in the [documentation](/documentation/shadowd#configuration).
+The config is annotated and should be self-explanatory.

 <div class="note warning">
 <h1>Verify the file permissions!</h1>